 Commercial kitchens produce FOG (fats, oil, and grease); these cooking by-products come from deep fryers, frying pans, and grills.
 FOG can find its way down the sink, floor and storm drains; which can be devastating to our environment and lead to costly repairs and compliance issues for restaurants.

-TIPS FOR MINIMIZING PROBLEMS ASSOCIATED WITH FOG
+TIPS FOR MINIMIZING PROBLEMS ASSOCIATED WITH FOG IN COMMERCIAL KITCHENS

-Keep FOG out of garbage disposal.
+- Keep FOG out of garbage disposal.
 Never put fatty food scraps or oil down a garbage disposal, even if it is connected to a grease trap.

-PROPER FOG MANAGEMENT CAN:
+PROPER FOG MANAGEMENT HELPS:

-Prevent inconveniences that are bad for business.
-Greasy pipes and parking lots lead to bad odors, rodents and pest problems.
+- Prevent inconveniences that are bad for business.
+Greasy pipes and parking lots lead to bad odors, rodents, and pest problems.